tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 ### Sizing

 SQLayoutViews themselves support sizeThatFits, which in turn powers the default size calculator when the layout view is nested as an item inside another layout view.
-To calculate size automatically, the layout view does a "dry" layout into the fitting bounds given and returns the smallest size containing all the arranged subviews in the test layout.
+To calculate size automatically, the layout view does a "dry" layout into the fitting bounds given and returns the size of the smallest bounds containing all the arranged subviews in the test layout.

-While this works for many simple use cases, it can break if the enclosed subviews layout based on the size of the enclosing container.
-For instance, if a layout contains both left-aligned and right-aligned members, the resulting calculated size will always return the full width of the size passed in.
+While this works for many use cases, it can break if the enclosed subviews can expand based on the size of the enclosing container.
+For instance, if a layout contains both left-aligned and right-aligned members, the resulting calculated size will always grow to the full width of the size passed in.

 To avoid this, one can optionally specify a different frame calculator for use only during sizing operations.
 By keeping consistent alignment, automatic sizing can still be used.
-For example, consider a horizontal row of items that we want to be aligned by their vertical centers:
+For example, consider a horizontal row of items that we want to be aligned by their vertical centers, but with one item that should be top-aligned:

     let rowLayoutView = SQLayoutView()
         .containingArrangedItem(iconImageView)